sabi-31/My_Perfect_Arch-linux/README.md

 3. Waybar
 4. Wlogout
 5. Pywal
-6. Alacritty
+6. kitty
 7. Plymouth
 ---

-# 6. The Process Continues
+# 6. Extra Extras
-##### Given the nature of FOSS software, there are always changes/improvements possible.
-I will document them here
+##### At this point, you are pretty much set up.
+I will document some more stuff here, which might be interesting to you, but also can be safely ignored if you wish so.
 1. Gaming
-   1. Steam
+   1. Steam + Gamescope
    2. Heroic Games Launcher